American Anarchist

 American Anarchist is a 2016 American documentary film written and directed by Charlie Siskel.
-The film centers on interviews with William Powell, author of the controversial 1971 book The Anarchist Cookbook.
+It centers on interviews with William Powell, author of the controversial 1971 book The Anarchist Cookbook.
 The film premiered out of competition at the 73rd edition of the Venice Film Festival.

 Content

 The film focuses primarily on an interview between Siskel and Powell, covering topics such as Powell's early life, what led him to write The Anarchist Cookbook, its publication and initial reception, Powell's post-book career as a teacher for emotionally disturbed children, Powell's personal life with his wife Ochan and son Colin, his renunciation of the book's contents, and the incidents where the book was found among the belongings of the perpetrators, including, but not limited to, the Columbine High School massacre, the Arapahoe High School shooting, and the 2012 Aurora, Colorado shooting, as well as a number of assassination attempts on government officials.